Grod56/mvc-react/packages/components/README.md

 When properly implemented, this framework:

 -   Makes your components intuitive
--   Greatly simplifies component logic
+-   Allows for greater view flexibility
--   Makes the component easier to test
+-   Naturally decouples core/functional component logic from the component view logic, making it simpler to test

 ## Types